Why a Neighbourhood Plan?

 What we have learned in the past 12 months:

-The most important message to have emerged over the last 12 months is the importance to London and to our Area’s Residents, Businesses and Volunteers of our Ridge as a valuable “green” resource, characterised by densely wooded areas and a broad range of housing set in landscaped gardens on steep slopes.
+Through Walkabouts, Neighbourhood Consultations, Public meetings (physical and online) and our Early Engagement Survey, since we started meeting in the summer of 2018, the most important message to have emerged over the last 12 months is the importance to London and to our Area’s Residents, Businesses and Volunteers of our Ridge as a valuable “green” resource, characterised by densely wooded areas and a broad range of housing set in landscaped gardens on steep slopes.

 There are also important issues to be addressed especially around public transport and deprivation.